luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 - Facilitate discovery workshops with stakeholders and leads
 - Collaborate with the UX research team to conduct generative and evaluative research
 - Define user personas, user journeys, user flows, and empathy maps
-- Create lo/hi fidelity wireframes and build interactive prototypes
+- Create low/hi-fidelity wireframes and build interactive prototypes
 - Partner with the design systems team to develop and extend components and design tokens

 ![DALL·E 2022-09-26 15 50 12 - An oil painting by Matisse of a bald designer making an app](https://user-images.githubusercontent.com/349454/192366968-a99a19fe-c200-43c2-ac4a-2597cbe2b1e9.png)